cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/1-key-implement/2-is-proper-fraction.js
 #### Sprint-3/2-mandatory-rewrite/2-is-proper-fraction.test.js

+Can you lookup if -1/-2, 1/-2, -1/2, 1/0, -1/0 are considered proper fractions, and then update your code and tests accordingly?

 According to the definition of ***proper fraction*** in mathematics:
 - `isProperFraction(-4, 3)` should return `false`
 - `isProperFraction(-2, 5)` should return `true`